Skip to content

 sslCerts:

-# Determines whether the client needs to verify the server's certificate when establishing an SSL connection.
+# Determines whether the client needs to verify the server's certificate chain and hostname when establishing an SSL connection.
+It defaults to true.

 insecureSkipVerify: false